simp/simp-doc/docs/changelogs/latest.rst

 * Added ``net.ipv6.conf.all.accept_ra``  and
   ``net__ipv4__conf__default__log_martians`` to ``simp::sysctl`` management.
-* Added exceptions to SIMP's management of ``filebucket`` and ``vardir`` to support running puppet from  from Bolt.
+* Added exceptions to SIMP's management of ``filebucket`` and ``vardir`` to support running puppet from Bolt.
 * Switched out ``chkrootkit`` for ``rkhunter`` on El7 instances.
-* Added the, inert by default, ``deferred_resources`` class to all class lists, to allow users to easily use this functioality to meet specific compliance requirements.
+* Added the, inert by default, ``deferred_resources`` class to all class lists, to allow users to easily use this functionality to meet specific compliance requirements.
 * Deprecated ``simp::puppetdb::read_database_ssl``.
 Instead, use
   ``simp::puppetdb::read_database_jdbc_ssl_properties`` which maps directly to